-Economic Commission for Europe

-Inland Transport Committee

-World Forum for Harmonization of Vehicle Regulations

-Working Party on Passive Safety

-Sixty-second session

-Geneva, 12-15 December 2017

-Item 9 of the provisional agenda

-UN Regulation No. 17 (Strength of seats)

 Proposal for Supplement 5 to the 08 series of amendments to UN Regulation No. 17 (Strength of seats)

 Submitted by the expert from Germany*

 The text reproduced below was prepared by the expert from Germany.
 It aims to clarify that safety-belts and components should continue to function after the load retention test.
 It is based on informal document GRSP-61-19-Rev.1 distributed during the sixty-first session of the Working Party on General Safety (GRSP) (ECE/TRANS/WP.29/GRSP/61, para.
 22).
 The modifications to the existing text of the UN Regulation are marked in bold for new or strikethrough for deleted characters.